GrammaticalFramework/comp-syntax-2020/lab2/README.md

 1. Design a morphology for the main lexical types (N, A, V) with parameters and a couple of paradigms.
 2. Test it by implementing the lexicon in the MicroLang module.
 You need to define lincat N,A,V,V2 as well as the paradigms in MicroResource.

+*To deliver*: the lexicon part of files MicroGrammarX.gf and MicroResourceX.gf for your language of choice X. Follow the structure of MicroGrammarEng and MicroResourceEng when preparing these.

 ## Session 6

 1. Define the linearization types of main phrasal categories - the remaining categories in MicroLang.
 2. Define the rest of the linearization rules in MicroLang.

+*To deliver*: MicroLangX and MicroResourceX for your language of choice, with the lexicon part from Session 5 completed with syntax part.

 ## Session 7